Jannicke Mikkelsen

-Jannicke Jane Mikkelsen (born June 8, 1986) is a Norwegian cinematographer and film director who has worked in the field of virtual reality (VR) cinematography, 3D animation and augmented reality technology, focusing on fringe technology and combining traditional film production with new technologies for films shot in remote areas.
+Jannicke Jane Mikkelsen (born June 8, 1986) is a Norwegian commercial astronaut, cinematographer, film director who has worked in the field of virtual reality (VR) cinematography, 3D animation and augmented reality technology, focusing on fringe technology and combining traditional film production with new technologies for films shot in remote areas.
+She's also a part of the creative collective, Group of Humans.

 Early life

 Mikkelsen was born in Edinburgh, Scotland.
 At the age of 10, she had a horse riding accident that left her paraplegic for a while.
 She managed to regain the use of her legs.
 Jannicke developed an interest in 3D technology at the age of 12 during a school project on 3D mapping used by NASA.
 Fascinated by this technology, she began to explore stereoscopic photography and joined an online community on the subject.
 At the same time, after trying her hand at figure skating, she devoted herself to high-level speed skating.
 She studied at the National Film and Television School in Beaconsfield in the United Kingdom.
 She came third in the 3,000m distance at the 2005 Norwegian Allround Championships.
 She joined speed skating clubs, first Drammen Skøiteklub and changed later to Geithus Sports Club.